Individualized Responses of Gut Microbiome to Diet

-Dr. Kashyap's Gut Microbiome Lab is investigating how different microbiomes — modeled in germ-free mice — respond to dietary interventions, and the effects of diet-induced changes in the gut microbiome on gastrointestinal physiology.
-To do this, the team is examining how environmental factors, including diet, can modify the relationship between gastrointestinal motility and the gut microbiota.
+Dr. Kashyap's Gut Microbiome Lab is investigating the effect of an individual's microbiome in the response to dietary interventions and the effects of diet-induced changes in the gut microbiome on gastrointestinal physiology.
+To do this, the team is examining how environmental factors, including diet, can modify the relationship between gastrointestinal motility and the gut microbiota using a germ-free murine model system.

 Scientists know that diet may impact motility directly, via changes in the bulk flow of material through the gut, or indirectly, through an impact on the microbiota.
 Dietary polysaccharides are a major fuel for the distal gut microbial community; thus, gut microbiomes have a large repertoire of carbohydrate-degrading genes.
 Dietary fermentable polysaccharides can alter microbiota composition, in part, because community members differ in their ability to metabolize them.